markrickert/cryptohopper-dashboard-watchlist/README.md

 > By [@eatsleepcoderepeat-gl](https://github.com/eatsleepcoderepeat-gl) (Xerahn on Discord)

-* Adds new functionality to the trade history page that allows for single click exports using the saved settings (after saving at least once), and allows for saving and loading export settings.
+* Adds single click export functionality to the trade history page using the saved settings (after saving at least once), and allows for saving and loading export settings.
 The author of this script finds it useful to set the *to* part of the date range to sometime in the future when using this functionality, such as 01/01/2030 12:00 AM.

 ---